Course 3: Advanced Beekeeping Skills

 - record keeping for a small scale productive business

-- Dates to be confirmed upon booking, late March 2021 prior to Winter hive pack down
+- Dates to be confirmed upon booking, later in 2021

 - 10 hours duration, split over two weekends to allow implementation of theory and practical in your own colonies